 Policy Breakdown

-Etsy Seller Policy Updates 2026: AI Disclosure, Handmade Rules, and Fee Changes
+Etsy Seller Policy Updates 2026: AI Disclosure, Handmade Rules, and Fees

 Etsy has been quietly rewriting the rules for sellers in 2026 — especially around AI, handmade authenticity, and fees.
 Some of these changes are already being enforced.
 Others take effect later this year.
 Here's what changed and what it means for your shop.